 What are containers?

 Containers are a lighter-weight, more agile way of handling virtualization.
 Rather than spinning up an entire virtual machine, a container packages together everything needed to run a small piece of software.
-The container includes all the code, its dependencies and even the operating system itself.
+The container includes all the code, its dependencies, and even the operating system itself.
 This enables applications to run almost anywhere—a desktop computer, a traditional IT infrastructure, or the cloud.

 Managing containers for multicloud

-Despite the many benefits of containers, however, this solution presents a few challenges of its own.
+Despite the many benefits of containers, they do come with a few challenges of their own.
 Large enterprise applications can include a massive number of containers.
 Managing these containers presents some serious issues for teams.
 How can you have visibility on what is running and where?
 How do you handle crucial issues such as security and compliance?
 How do you consistently manage your applications?